24 Sep How to Build a Modular Home for Under $150K

 Making Your Dream Home a Reality

 Now that you know you can build a modular home for under $150K, you should speak with your local contractor and ask for a quote.
 Keep in mind that not all builders are the same and the least expensive option is not always the best.
 Check references and ask for recommendations.
-If possible, find a local modular home company.
+Find a reputable modular home company with the capability to build in your area.
 Having the builder close at hand often means a more personal approach.
 They can also help with local zoning restrictions and building permits.